 Another great tip is once they’ve started driving, ensure they still have a look at their road to solo driving book.
 I know myself, whenever I’m learning something new, being able to combine the theory and practical together, helps it make better sense.

 Got any further questions, please do not hesitate to contact me.
-Whether it be help with being a supervising driver, wanting a senior’s loved one to be assessed on continuing to drive, had an accident and now suffer from anxiety, all of these I can help you with.
+Whether it be to help with being a supervising driver, wanting a senior’s loved one to be assessed on continuing to drive, had an accident, and now suffer from anxiety, received NDIS funding for a loved one, all of these I can help you with.
 At Drive Skills 4 Life, we’re not just another driving school.
 Want to be able to take advantage of a free government funding driving lesson?
-Go to www.keys2drive.com.au, register your learners details, send me the 8 digit code and ring me on 0422 765 843 to lock in a date and time.
+Go to www.keys2drive.com.au, register your learner’s details, send me the 8 digit code, and ring me on 0422 765 843 to lock in a date and time.

 Until next time, Sarah